 Stove-top method:

 - Prepare a big pot and add water, about 2-inches above the beans.
-Boil the beans until they are soft or cracked open in most cases, about 1 to 1 1/2 hours.
-You may need to top off with some water along the way.
-Proceed to "Blending the paste"
+Bring the water to a boil and then lower to medium heat and boil the beans until they are soft and you can easily mash it with your fingers, about 45 minutes to 1 hour or so.
+You may need to top off with some water along the way Proceed to "Blending the paste"

 Instant Pot method: